Relics of the limestone industry on Dumbarton Muir

 NS41917708), and Merkins Farm (NS44038283) lies just beyond the north-eastern end.
 No other farms lie between them at present, but when the limestone-burning industry was at its height, there were several in that area.

 The agricultural remains to be seen in the area include: Auchenreoch , whose ruins are still quite prominent; the meagre remains of Spouts and of the enclosure that surrounded it; the faint remains of an unnamed farmstead at Black Wood; the remains of a longhouse; and cultivation traces and the remains of an enclosure at Red Brae.
-There was also a farmstead called Breadfield, not far from Maryland; it is shown on Roy's Military Survey of Scotland (1740s-50s).
+There was also a farmstead called Broadfield, not far from Maryland; it is shown as Breadfield on Roy's Military Survey of Scotland (1740s-50s).
 Its precise location is uncertain, but an enclosure near Square Wood may have been associated with it.

 These vanished farmsteads will be discussed individually below, in connection with the relevant parts of the network of tracks.

 The map: LINK (right-click and open in a separate tab or window).

 Users can zoom the map view in or out, or drag the image to pan around the area of interest.
 The marker pins on the map have photographs associated with them: click on any of those pins (either on the map itself, or in the accompanying list) to see a thumbnail image; clicking on a thumbnail image will open a full-sized image with a more detailed description.

 The limestone industry tracks are represented by red and blue lines on the map.
 The blue lines are two old roads that are shown on an early-nineteenth-century map, "Plan of Dumbarton Muir with the Disputed Marches between the Town of Dumbarton and Mr McGoun and others" (on which, see the references; the course of the roads as shown on the Plan is described there in much more detail).